 If you want to still hotter, replace black pepper with red pepper flakes.
 Which is also pairs up well.

-Did you made jalapeno aioli and find too hot to handle.
-No worries, you can bring down the spice level in a couple of ways.
-You mat add one or a combination of the following.
+Did you make jalapeno aioli and find it too hot to handle?
+No worries, you can bring down the spice level in several ways.
+You may add one or a combination of the following.

 Mayo.
 Combine until it's not spicy anymore.